explyt/explyt-test/README.md

 Explyt Test plugin will be distributed via JetBrains Marketplace and as a part of <a href="https://plugins.jetbrains.com/plugin/23273-spring-explyt">Spring Explyt</a> plugin.

-For now, request a file `explyt-test.zip` to install it.
+For now, request a file `explyt-test-v.1.3.zip` to install it.
 Process the installation using the <a href="https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk">manual</a> after that.

 ### How to start